bharatdwarkani/awesome-dotnet-core-static-analyzers/README.md

 ## Usage guide for sample project present in this repository

 In sample project some of the mentioned Analyzers are included using Nugget Package.
+Fixes are not done in project it is just for demonstration purpose.

 - Clone this repository
 - Open sln file in Visual Studio 2019, open any controller file.
 Build the project and wait for few minutes.
 Some times analyzer output might not show just try 2 to 3 times rebuilding project and wait for few minutes.
 You can find Analyzers errors in Warning Tab.
 You can identify warnings are produced from which analzers by checking prefix.